 First choose a single, powerful photo that summarizes the “ethos” of the trip.
 (That means you’ll have to take some while you are out.)
 It can be a culminating moment, or a breathtaking landscape.
 Watching a couple you tube videos (I recommend this dude Peter McKinnon) on photography can help you make smart phone photos look professional, so don’t shy away from capturing that one moment.
 Print them off in a 4×6 and glue it to the top of the journal entry page.
 It will prove to be your inspiration for telling the story.

 Second, turn basic details into an actual story.
 Details are great, but creative and unique adjectives make them better.
-Yes, record the weather conditions, the place you were, and who you were with, but when you’re telling the story, turn sentences like “It was hot and the turkeys weren’t gobbling.” into “The unseasonable heat caused the gobblers to be far less vocal than years before.”
+Turn sentences like “It was hot and the turkeys weren’t gobbling.” into “The unseasonable heat caused the gobblers to be far less vocal than years before.”
 It’s just more interesting for you and your readers because it’s more descriptive.

 Third, be creative!!!!
 Go the extra mile by including more photos, quotes, and other cool things that paint the picture you want to paint!
 Dull stories don’t make people want to carry on a legacy.